At whatever point in your divorce proceedings you decide to come to us, we are happy to provide legal advice and assist you.

 Agreements are often achieved through mediation but we can also help you to negotiate a settlement through collaborative practice and constructive negotiation.
 When no satisfactory agreement can be reached through other methods, court proceedings are occasionally required, although this should be treated as a last resort.
 If you do attend court, we will help you to prepare your case, find an excellent, trusted barrister and ensure that you have all the assistance necessary.

-The entire process of divorce (excluding the financial agreement), assuming it is undefended by your spouse, usually takes around 3-4 months to complete.
+The entire process of divorce (excluding the financial agreement), takes a minimum of 6 months to complete.
 While some divorces are really that simple, some come with unforeseen roadblocks and difficulties.
 Whatever the case, we will be there by your side to support you and give you the advice you need to make the right choices for you and your family.

 ''Ros acted with compassion and sound advice as I navigated my way through my divorce.
 My ex-husband and I were keen to keep things as amicable as possible whilst completing the divorce as swiftly as we could.
 We achieved this through the advice and support of Ros who understood our situation and acted in the best way to achieve this.
 Our divorce concluded within 5 months and to this day my ex-husband and I remain good friends.
 I am very grateful to Ros for easing the way through a very difficult time.''